ShipChain/transmission/README.md

 You must first run `docker network create portal` to create a local network for other ShipChain services to communicate on (like the Profiles and Engine services).

-The dev environment uses a seperate Dockerfile located at [Dockerfile.local](Dockerfile.local); please note, this file *doesn't* use the docker `CP` directive to copy the project code into the container, instead the code is mounted as a volume (so that as you save files, they update inside the container).
+The dev environment uses the `base` stage present in the [Dockerfile](Dockerfile); please note, this file *doesn't* use the docker `CP` directive to copy the project code into the container, instead the code is mounted as a volume (so that as you save files, they update inside the container).

 #### Scripts